pathull/social-lite/README.md

 ```

 ### Backend
-1. Server is using Mongo database, You should create a database with the name of your preferences and create a .env file with the following keys
+1. Server is using Mongo database, You should create a database with the name of your preferences and create a .env file with the following keys.
+Follow below instructions if you wish to populate app with available mock data.
 ```js

 //Example